tizenorg/framework.web.web-ui-fw/tau/docs/guide/source/index.md

 # TAU Introduction

 TAU is the standard web UI library for Tizen platform.
 The acronym stands for Tizen Advanced UI Library.
-It is a collection of UI controls called *widgets* which simplify application coding.
+It is an collection of UI controls called *widgets* which simplify application coding.

 ## History